centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ## Collection Process

+**What mechanisms or procedures were used to collect the data (e.g., hardware apparatuses or sensors, manual human curation, software programs, software APIs)?**

+ A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API as well as a manual transfer from one of the parties.
+The API was limited to only a subset of articles agreed upon within the agreements.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

 The dataset is not a sample, but _is_ a filtered version of the full dataset, see Preprocessing/cleaning/labeling for more on this.

+**Who was involved in the data collection process?**
+A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API as well as a manual transfer from som of the parties and would like to thank the dataset owners for access to their articles.

 **Over what timeframe was the data collected?**

 The dataset includes articles from 1 December 2019 to